 English / Language Arts

-A balanced literacy instructional approach continues in Middle School at Trinity through reading and writing units of study.
-In English/Language Arts, students are intentionally taught to read, write, solve, and think in authentic genres for real purposes and audiences.
 In reading, students self-select reading material and investigate reading skills and genre conventions through individual and shared reading.
-In writing, students focus on narrative, informational, and argumentative writing and investigate grammar and mechanics in the context of language in order to be able to communicate effectively in the world.
+In writing, students focus on narrative, informational, and argumentative writing and investigate grammar and mechanics in the context of language in order to communicate effectively in the world.

 Mathematics

-Students are placed in grade level and accelerated courses based on specific performance criteria.
+Students are placed in grade-level and accelerated courses based on specific performance criteria.
 Instruction is grounded in a problem-based core curriculum rooted in content and practice standards to foster learning and achievement for all.

 6th Grade: Math 6